exa18/shell-scripting/linux/bash/README.md

 - s :: list repos
 - S :: show given package
 - r :: remove package with yes agree on
+- U :: just update info from sources
-- u :: execute full update (but no distro), regular update, checking kept back with safe update, safe nvidia update, clean dpkg and snaps
+- u :: execute full update (but no distro and holded), regular update with simulate update to check if needed timeshift snapshot and update then cleaning

 ##### GFX
 - psd2jpg :: convert all .psd to .jpg in current folder